 Buying food from street vendors is risky business, as well, as you can easily be overcharged.
 You should consider eating at restaurants along the way.

-Kidnapping Risk: MEDIUM to HIGH
+Kidnapping Risk in Mozambique: MEDIUM to HIGH

 In recent years, the kidnapping rate has been on the rise.
 It’s a by no means reassuring thought, but it’s the truth.
 Poor people take desperate measures for financial gain and they stop at nothing.